auerswal/pubcloud2020/ex4-infra/README.md

 the problem lies in first creating the instance, and then attaching the ENI.
 Thus the cloud-init network configuration probably does not see the ENI.
+The Ubuntu image obviously is not able to activate a new network interface on the fly
+(this *does* work with *desktop* Ubuntu on physical hardware).

 I'll destroy the deployment,
 and look into it some more.